Shivangx01b/Audits/README.md

 **http://foophones.securitybrigade.com:8080/images/avatars/shell.php**

-The atttack was successful as there was not restrictions in extentions and what data type was allowed.
+The attack was successful as there was no restrictions in extentions and what data type was allowed.
 ![Alt Text](https://i.ibb.co/k57x6LJ/screencapture-foophones-securitybrigade-8080-images-avatars-shell-php-2020-09-30-01-00-52.png)

 - Recommendation:
-Uploaded data shloud have a proper file/extension/mime declared before passing it to the database.
+Uploaded data should have a proper file/extension/mime declared before passing it to the database.

 ### High Impact

 ##### No rate limit.
-It was found that their is not rate limit implementation were in place at **http://foophones.securitybrigade.com:8080/login.php** which could lead to account takeover via brute force.
+It was found that there is not rate limit implementation were in place at **http://foophones.securitybrigade.com:8080/login.php** which could lead to account takeover via brute force.

 Request (Brute force attempt) =>
 ```